Life-centred Business Commitments

-Using my privilege and value to regenerate and heal, I use my products, business, and channels to foster the transition of modern design to be more sustainable, regenerative, and socially just by considering all peoples, all animals, and all planet.
+Using our privilege and value to regenerate and heal, the LCD Lab uses its products, percentage of profits, and channels to further foster the transition of modern design to be more sustainable, regenerative, and socially just by considering all peoples, all animals, and all planet.

 1. Reducing waste